zulip/zulip/templates/zerver/help/import-from-mattermost.md

 Mattermost's export tool is incomplete and does not support exporting the following data:

-* private messages and group private messages between users
+* private messages and group private messages between users can be imported if there is only one mattermost team in the export.
 * user avatars
 * uploaded files and message attachments.